-Heading into today, shares of the wireless carrier had gained 2.23% over the past month, lagging the Computer and Technology sector's gain of 7.57% and the S&P 500's gain of 5.71% in that time.
+Heading into today, shares of the wireless carrier had lost 5.89% over the past month, outpacing the Computer and Technology sector's loss of 13.48% and the S&P 500's loss of 10.24% in that time.

-Any recent changes to analyst estimates for TMUS should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for T-Mobile should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 23.04% higher.
-TMUS is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.98% lower.
+T-Mobile is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, TMUS currently has a Forward P/E ratio of 61.27.
-Its industry sports an average Forward P/E of 27.69, so we one might conclude that TMUS is trading at a premium comparatively.
+Digging into valuation, T-Mobile currently has a Forward P/E ratio of 61.61.
+For comparison, its industry has an average Forward P/E of 22.99, which means T-Mobile is trading at a premium to the group.

-Meanwhile, TMUS's PEG ratio is currently 3.12.
+Investors should also note that TMUS has a PEG ratio of 2.12 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Wireless National stocks are, on average, holding a PEG ratio of 2.46 based on yesterday's closing prices.
+The Wireless National industry currently had an average PEG ratio of 1.92 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report